Last Updated on October 31, 2019

 Is overtraining a myth?
-We usually expect a reward comparable with how efficiently we work.
-The harder the work, the higher the expectations of the prize.
-Work hard and develop your business or get promoted.
-Practice longer and more diligently and you will achieve better results playing the piano or violin.
+We usually expect a reward comparable with our work.
+The harder you work, the higher the expectations of the prize.
+Work harder to develop your business or get promoted?
+Practice longer and more diligently and you will achieve better results in your discipline.

 Sports training – and especially weightlifting – are slightly different, however.
 There is a moment when increasing physical effort actually becomes overtraining.
 At this point, overtraining is not a myth anymore…

 - OVERTRAINING MYTH – LONGER and HARDER WORKOUTS are BETTER

 - WHAT IS OVERTRAINING?